 Budgetary practices of federal, state, territorial, and local governments.
 The budget cycle, budget preparation, and execution.
 Includes techniques such as PPB (Planning, Programming, Budgeting) in the Federal government and zero-base in GovGuam budgeting.
+Prerequisites: PA303 or equivalent

 PA526 PRIVATE ENTERPRISE AND PUBLIC POLICY (3)